 No Risk Opportunities

-This is because you don’t want to take any risks.
-So, the most important piece of advice is to make sure that your future business plan is viable in both scenarios.
+The most important piece of advice is to make sure your future business plan is viable in both scenarios.

-With Brexit just around the corner, it’s important to be prepared for everything that’s about to happen.
-Craft a sturdy plan and take into consideration all the risks and opportunities to keep your business going.
+With Brexit just around the corner, it's important to be prepared for everything that's about to happen.
+Craft a sturdy plan and really consider the Brexit risks to small businesses to keep your company going for years to come.